+'''

+hst add-to-ambari

+Enter SmartSense distributable path: /root/smartsense-hst-$HST_VERSION.

+x86_64.rpm

-hst add-to-ambari Enter SmartSense distributable path: /root/smartsense-hst-\$HST\VERSION. x86\64.rpm Added SmartSense service definition to Ambari NOTE: It is required to restart Ambari Server for changes to reflect.
+Added SmartSense service definition to Ambari

+NOTE: It is required to restart Ambari Server for changes to reflect.
 Please restart ambari using 'ambari-server restart'

+'''

-4. Restart Ambari server by running ambari-server restart.
+3. Restart Ambari server by running ambari-server restart.

-After you complete this task, you should read HST Server Placement, Activity Analyzer Placement, and follow the steps in Installing SmartSense with Amabri
+After you complete this task, you should read HST Server Placement, Activity Analyzer Placement, and follow the steps in Installing SmartSense with Ambari

-3.3.
+3.2.3.
 HST Server Placement

 You should designate one node in the HDP cluster as the HST server, so that this component can efficiently consolidate the data collected by all HST agents into a single downloadable file (referred to as a bundle).
+Any of the management nodes, such as Ambari Server, Metrics Server, and so on, are good choices for the HST server placement.